 This walk is all on the flat and along well trodden paths and farm tracks.
 Although I would always recommend a stout pair of walking shoes for walks, trainers are perfectly ok for some of our younger walkers.
 This is a walk that will take you at least two hours to complete.
 Although the shortened version can be completed in an hour.

 I would also recommend taking a pair of binoculars and a camera as I do on all my walks as there are lots of things to see on the way.
-You can spot diving Gannets, Cormorants, Heron’s, Arctic Terns, Oyster Catchers, Kestrel’s and smaller birds such as Yellow Hammers and Goldfinches.
+You can spot diving Gannets, Cormorants, Heron’s, Arctic Terns, Oyster Catchers, Kestrel’s and smaller birds such as Yellow Hammers, Goldfinches and Stonechats.
 Pods of dolphins are often spotted in this area of the Firth of Forth.

 Some walkers may of course prefer to watch the many ships which cruise the Forth on a daily basis.